 I received my PhD in Technical Communication at Illinois Institute of Technology where my research focused on information visualization of identity presentation in social media.
-I have an interest in aesthetic, experimental, and novel visualization designs.
+I have an interest in merging creative, aesthetic, experimental, and novel visualization designs.

-I am currently Lecturer of Digital Media at Harvard Extension School and Associate Professor Computer Information Systems at City Colleges of Chicago.
+I am currently Instructor of Digital Media at Harvard Extension School and Associate Professor Computer Information Systems at City Colleges of Chicago.
 I have also taught at DePaul University’s College of Computing and Digital Media.